If the Twin Cities have their very own Wilco, Erik Brandt and the Urban Hillbilly Quartet are it.

 “Snowblind” is my favorite Urban Hillbilly Quartet song.
 Slow and affecting, it is led by a heavily tremolo’d guitar riff and a fittingly understated vocal.
 The cryptic lyrics (“snowblinded by the fall/hoping you catch me before I hit the wall/never sure how you were seeing me/let me go on as I wanted to be”) are among Brandt’s best.

 from the 1998 album St. Paul Town

 The reckless, off-the-rails energy of “Living in the City” puts a heavy emphasis on the hillbilly in the band’s name.
 Bluegrass, country, and pure rock n’ roll have come together concretely and effortlessly.
 Although it’s easy to get lost in guitarist Jeremy Szopinski’s catchy riff and Mikey Bales fiddle, listen for Brandt’s homage to the city and critique of suburban lifestyle.

 from the 1999 album Beautiful Lazy

-Erik and the band cut loose a little more on Beautiful Lazy.
+Erik and the band cut loose a little more on their second album Beautiful Lazy.
 Electric guitars are a lot more prevalent and tracks like “Blood on the Door,” “Trespass,” and “Rat Race” are a weird, dark combination of rock n’ roll and bluegrass.
 There are some more accessible spots, though, like the title track and the first song that garnered the band international fame, “Indelible.”
 It’s a good springtime song.

 from the 2000 album Lanky But Macho